-This paper is focused on the evaluation of end-to-end call blocking probabilities in a class of loss networks, as well as applying such evaluation to network design.
+This paper is focused on the evaluation of end-to-end call blocking probabilities in a class of loss networks.
 A loss network is a circuit switched network, where a call requires a fixed amount of bandwidth on every link on a path between the source and destination.
-A more detailed definition of loss networks can be found in [1].
+A more detailed definition of loss network can be found in [1].
 If the network has the required bandwidth on those links when the request arrives, the call is admitted and it will be holding the requested capacities for some time; otherwise the call is rejected.
 The blocking probability associated with a loss network is the probability that a call finds the network unavailable when it arrives and is thus rejected.
 A telephone system is a typical loss network.
-An ATM network can also be viewed as a loss network and the connection level blocking probabilities can be calculated by applying the concept of effective bandwidth [2],[3].
+An ATM network can also be viewed as a loss network and the connection level blocking probabilities can be calculated by applying the concept of effective bandwidth [2, 3].